 The FMCSA takes driver privacy concerns seriously.

-Because the program is still so new, the FMCSA errs on the side of caution regarding who can access what information within the Clearinghouse.
+Because the program is still so new, the FMCSA errs on the side of caution regarding who can access what information within the DOT Clearinghouse.
 In addition to making sure that the Clearinghouse meets all federal privacy standards, the FMCSA has stated it will review the database regularly to evaluate its overall effectiveness and troubleshoot any problem areas.
 This includes driver security.
 Here are several safeguards the FMCSA already has in place to prevent the release of private data about drivers to unauthorized parties:

 - The FMCSA and any party authorized accessing information about a driver will only use the data to enforce existing regulations regarding alcohol and drug testing.